|

 desk of the Hotel Vancouver, Doreen was inspired by meeting Eleanor

-Roosevelt, the former 1st Lady of the United States.
+Roosevelt, the former first Lady of the United States.
 Doreen took

 steps to make her dream of serving in the Canadian Military come true in